Distributor Legal Center

 3.1 Choco shall implement and maintain throughout the term of the Agreement appropriate technical and organizational measures specified in Annex-2 to this DPA ("TOM"), to ensure a level of protection of the Personal Data commensurate to the risk, taking into account the state of the art, the cost of implementation and, to the extent known to Choco, the nature, scope, circumstances and purposes of the processing of the Personal Data and the varying likelihood and severity of the risk to the rights and freedoms of the data subjects.
 Choco shall regularly assess the effectiveness of the TOMs and implement alternative measures if necessary for ensuring appropriate level of security.

-3.2 It shall be incumbent upon Supplier to review the TOM taken by Choco, particularly to review whether these measures are also sufficient with regard to circumstances of the data processing that are not known to Choco.
+3.2 It shall be incumbent upon Distributor to review the TOM taken by Choco, particularly to review whether these measures are also sufficient with regard to circumstances of the data processing that are not known to Choco.

 4. Use of Sub-Processors and Data Transfers

 4.2 The current sub-processors which are engaged by Choco are listed in Annex 3 to this DPA.
-Choco shall impose substantially similar data protection obligations vis-a-vis its sub-processors which are no less protective than the ones set out under this DPA and will remain liable towards the Supplier for its sub-processors’ performance under this DPA.
+Choco shall impose substantially similar data protection obligations vis-a-vis its sub-processors which are no less protective than the ones set out under this DPA and will remain liable towards the Distributor for its sub-processors’ performance under this DPA.

-4.4 Supplier authorizes Choco, its affiliates and its sub-processors to transfer, access or process Personal Data outside the UK or the European Economic Area ("EEA"), provided that the requirements for such transfer, access or processing under Data Protection Laws are complied with.
+4.4 Distributor authorizes Choco, its affiliates and its sub-processors to transfer, access or process Personal Data outside the UK or the European Economic Area ("EEA"), provided that the requirements for such transfer, access or processing under Data Protection Laws are complied with.

 5. Rights of the Data Subjects